ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Reviewing-a-PR.rst

 #.
 Follow these guidelines to make sure your review comments are useful and actionable:

-   * Start with high-level comments (for example, asking for refactoring), then move on to lower-level comments about specifics.
+   * Start with high-level comments (for example, asking for refactoring or design changes), then move on to lower-level comments about specifics.
    * Consider providing the following types of comment:

      * **Positive feedback** — for example: